barryvdh/barryvdh.github.io/_posts/2015-04-11-unobtrusive-javascript-with-jquery-ujs-and-laravel.md

 For more options, like extra parameters, data type etc., see [the wiki](https://github.com/rails/jquery-ujs/wiki).

 ### That's about it
 I hope this gives you a good idea of how jquery-ujs could be useful for you.
-I use it in a lot of project to avoid having to write the same boilerplate javascript handlers and just because it's easy to use.
-If you have a better approach or other feedback, let me know!
+I use it in a lot of project to avoid having to write the same boilerplate JavaScript handlers and just because it's easy to use.
+If you have a better approach or other feedback, please let me know!